Updated March 2019

 If you moved from a New York, California, London or Dubai, you’ll think Panama prices are bargain.
 But if you move from Texas, Oklahoma, Florida or Arizona, (areas most popular with retirees) the house prices in Panama could be about the same or higher… unless you know where to go to find great bargains.

 A year ago, a guy from my tour bought a 1800sf house on an acre for $35,000 in Caldera.
 I got a call last week about a house for sale in Volcan for only $95,000.
 It’s 1600sf house fully furnished with a detached two car garage on 1 1/2 acre with a stream at the back of the property.
-So there are great “deals” out there but they are not usually advertised or listed with real estate agents.
+A friend purchased a house near the beach for $55,000 in Puerto Armuelles.
+So there are great “deals” out there but they are not usually advertised online or listed with real estate agents.
+To find the great real estate deals, you will need to be in the town and talk to a lot of people.

 The acquisition cost of the house is not the only thing you need to take in to consideration.
 Buying a house is a one-time expense.
 You also have to take in to consideration the monthly or annual expenses of Panama vs. where you live now.